 Another strategy to reduce the number of events that need your attention is to cumulate locking situations.
 In the locking history graph, there is a time line at the bottom that shows all recorded events.
 Clicking and dragging in it selects a time range and data from all contained events is shown in the locking graph above.
 In a cumulated graph, each arrow can contain multiple events of the same type.
 In that case, the tool tip window shows the number of events as well as the total time of all contained events.
 A drop-down list in the tool tip window shows the time stamps and lets you switch between the different events.

-Data in the current locking graph and current monitors views is always shown, regardless of whether monitor events are recorded.
-These views show the current locking situations and the monitor events that are in progress.
 Blocking operations are usually short-lived, but in the event of a deadlock, both views will display a permanent view of the issue.
 In addition, the current locking graph shows the threads and monitors that produce a deadlock in red, so you can spot such a problem immediately.

 Monitor usage statistics